 The corridor quickly became pitch black.

 I could hear voices from further inside.
-I decided to leave, because I imagined that the owner of those voices would attack, rape and kill me, although not necessarily in that order.
+I decided to leave, because I imagined that the owner of those voices would attack, rape and kill me, and not necessarily in that order.

 So I left the haunted house.
 I walked on and came across a mirror maze.

 I couldn’t resist going inside.

 Some of the mirrors had been graffitied on or smashed, but most were still intact.
-The maze itself was surprisingly easy, probably because the walls were broken in places, creating handy short-cuts.
+The maze itself was easy, probably because the walls were broken in places, creating handy short-cuts.

 On one side of the park was an impressive fake mountain.